gaultier/blog/wayland_from_scratch.md

   }
 ```

-### Rendering a frame
+### Rendering a frame: the red rectangle

 Once the configure/ack configure step has been completed, we can render a frame.

 To do so, we need to create two final entities: a shared memory pool (`wl_shm_pool`) and a `wl_buffer` if they do not exist yet.

-Finally, we fiddle with the pixel data anyway we want, remembering the color format we picked (XRGB), attach the buffer to the surface, and commit the surface.
+Finally, we fiddle with the pixel data anyway we want, remembering the color format we picked (XRGB8888), attach the buffer to the surface, and commit the surface.

 This acts as synchronization mechanism between the client and the compositor to avoid presenting a half-rendered frame.
 To sum up:

 1. The `ack_configure` event signals us that we can start rendering the frame
 1. We render the frame client-side by setting the pixel data to whatever we want
 1. We send `attach` + `commit` messages to notify the compositor that the frame is ready to be presented
+1. We advance our state machine to avoid writing to the frame data while the compositor is presenting it

+So let's show a red rectangle as a warm-up.
+The alpha component is completely ignored as far as I can tell in this color format:

 ```c
     if (state.state == STATE_SURFACE_ACKED_CONFIGURE) {